 For patients with more severe DES, the doctor may suggest the use of punctal plugs.
 These tiny devices are placed inside the tear duct to block tears from draining.
 As the natural moisture is prevented from leaking out, it remains in the eye and coats it properly, keeping it lubricated and comfortable.

 Scleral lenses can provide effective relief, as well.
 These are custom-designed rigid contact lenses with a large diameter that cover the entire sclera (the white part of the eye) without touching the cornea.
 Scleral lenses contain a tiny pool of water, providing constant moisture to dry eyes.

 All medications include warnings of possible side effects which some patients may experience.
 There are certain categories of medications that are known to decrease natural tear production, such as:

 - Anxiety medications

 - Blood pressure medication

-If you are taking any of these medications and feeling any signs of Dry Eye, speak with Dr. Wegman, Dr. Gibbs, and Dr. Schirner about some alternative medications or treatments to alleviate your symptoms
+If you are taking any of these medications and feeling any signs of Dry Eye, speak with Dr. Wegman, Dr. Sullivan, and Dr. Nguyen about some alternative medications or treatments to alleviate your symptoms